 Students are encouraged to take these tests as early as possible in their college career.
-There are registration deadlines for these tests and test results usually take 4-6 weeks to be processed, so students should plan several months ahead for when to take these tests.
-Students will NOT be registered for their elementary methods courses until they have successfully passed and submitted scores for all three sections.
+There are registration deadlines for these tests and test results usually take 4-6 weeks (about 1 and a half months) to be processed, so students should plan several months ahead for when to take these tests.
+Students will NOT be registered for their elementary methods courses until they have successfully passed and submitted scores for all three sections or show proof of exemptions by SAT or ACT scores.
 Students must designate the University of Delaware as one of the score recipients at the time they register for these tests.
 The University's recipient code number is 5811.